 - Wash paneer cubes in warm water.
-Strain and run cold water on it.
-Keep aside.
+Strain and rinse with cold water.
+Set aside.

-- Heat 1 1/2 tsp oil in a pan.
-Add whole garam masala spices like cardamom, cinnamon stick, peppercorns, and cloves.
+- Heat 1 1/2 teaspoons oil in a pan.
+Add whole garam masala spices (cardamom, cinnamon stick, peppercorns, and cloves).
 Saute for 30 seconds.

 - Add chopped onion, finely chopped ginger, and garlic.
-Saute on medium high flame till they emit fine aroma.
-Instead, if you want to add ginger-garlic paste, you add it now.
+Saute over medium-high flame till they emit a fine aroma.
+If you want to add ginger-garlic paste, you add it now.

-- Throw cashew nuts.
-Fry them on low fire till they change the color.
+- Throw in cashew nuts.
+Fry them over low fire till they change color.

 - Add chopped tomato.
-Stir-cook on high fire for 4-5 minutes or till tomato becomes mushy.
+Stir-cook over high fire for 4 to 5 minutes or till the tomatoes become mushy.

 - Add coriander powder, kashmiri red chili powder, turmeric powder, and salt.
-Continue cooking for 2-3 minutes.
+Continue cooking for 2 to 3 minutes.

 - Turn off the fire.
-Transfer the content to a mixer/blender.
-Finely grind them to get a paste.
-Strain, to remove the fibrous contents.
+Transfer the contents to a mixer or blender.
+Finely grind to get a paste.
+Strain to remove the fibrous contents.
 Collect the paste in a bowl.

-- Heat 1/4 tsp oil in a pan.
+- Heat 1/4 teaspoon oil in a pan.
 Add butter to it.
 Throw slit green chilies and julienned ginger.
-Saute for one minute.
+Saute for 1 minute.

 - Pour the gravy paste.
-Stir-cook till it gives out nice aroma.
-It takes about 1-2 minutes.
+Stir-cook till it emits a nice aroma (about 1 to 2 minutes).
 Add sugar.

-- Pour fresh cream to the pan.
+- Pour fresh cream into the pan.
 Mix well.
 Add paneer cubes.
 Blend the gravy with the paneer.
-You can now add 1/2 tsp kasuri methi powder for added flavor.
-I didn't use.
-If the gravy is too thick, pour some water.
+You can now add 1/2 teaspoon kasuri methi powder for added flavor.
+(I didn't use it when I prepared this recipe.)
+If the gravy is too thick, add some water.

 - Check for taste.
 Add salt and red chili powder if needed.
-Throw chopped coriander on top.
+Add chopped coriander on top.
 Gently mix the curry once.

-- Shahi paneer is ready to serve.
+- The shahi paneer is ready to serve.
 Serve it hot with roti, chapati, parata, or with any type of flatbread.
 Dunk the bread into the curry and enjoy the taste!